 Publications and responsibilities

-- All contributions conform to the focus and scope of the ADMET AND DMPK which can be found at the Focus and Scope page.
-Authors are required to provide a statement about the submission describing how the manuscript fits to the journal content.
+- All contributions conform to the focus and scope of the ADMET AND DMPK which can be found on the Focus and Scope page.
+Authors are required to provide a statement about the submission describing how the manuscript fits the journal content.

-- All manuscript should be written and organized in accordance to the Authors’ guidelines.
+- All manuscripts should be written and organized in accordance to the Authors’ guidelines.